Network audit is a highly customized service to cater to customers who want to get their IT network assessed for design, scalability and security.

 From a corporate network security perspective, the focus of threats to the company security is changing, with the implementation of strong perimeter defence solutions.
 These include firewalls, Intrusion Detection Systems, content filtering and two-factor authentication as increasingly more breaches are occurring from within the company.

 Many companies are now finding out that their internal security is being increasingly compromised by the numerous and rapidly growing number of simple methods that enable legitimate users to create a back door into the company network.
 These methods, which can be downloaded from the Internet and then ran to circumvent all of the existing gateway security products, pose as great a threat as attacks from outside the corporate network.
-The Gartner Group recently estimated that more than 80 per cent of breaches to a company’s security information originate from within the company.
-The potential damage from such threats varies from the loss of sensitive information to complete network shutdown.
-This is only going to get worse as more and more exploits are made readily available on the internet for anyone to download.

 A penetration test, also known as a pen test, is an authorized simulated attack on a computer system that looks for security weaknesses, potentially gaining access to the system's features and data.
 Following steps typically form the penetration testing.
 The primary objective for a network penetration test is to identify exploitable vulnerabilities in networks, systems, hosts and network devices (ie: routers, switches) before hackers are able to discover and exploit them.